Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 Key Points

-- Futures contracts are legally binding standardized agreements to buy or sell assets, used for hedging and speculation, with different market participants and types like commodity, currency, interest rate and index futures.
+- Futures contracts are standardized, legally binding agreements to buy or sell assets.
+People use them for hedging and speculation, and they come in many types: commodity, currency, interest rate, and index futures.

 Futures Contracts Explained